-This article was last updated Oct 16, 2017, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Mar 05, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 We recommend you also compare balance transfer cards from our partners to review alternative options.
 If you’ve decided that Chase is where you want to complete your balance transfer, read on for steps to complete your transfer online or over the phone.

 0% Intro APR for 15 months on purchases

 Earn a $200 Bonus after you spend $500 on purchases in your first 3 months from account opening.
 And earn 5% cash back on grocery store purchases (not including Target® or Walmart® purchases) on up to $12,000 spent in the first year.

 - Earn a $200 Bonus after you spend $500 on purchases in your first 3 months from account opening.